Oh My Food Recipes

 sprinkle green onion on top of the cooked wonton in the bowl

-16. Sprinkle some chopped green onion (2 sticks of green onion) from step 1.
+16. Sprinkle some chopped green onions (2 sticks) from step 1.

 warm up chicken broth in a pot top view

-holding wonton on a spoon with a bowl of wonton soup
+authentic Cantonese wonton soup holding wonton on a spoon

-Enjoy this simple, easy and authentic homemade wonton soup recipe!
-Also, check out these laksa noodle soup, braised beef ho fun noodle soup, siu mai, zongzi and black sesame soup recipes.
+Enjoy this simple, easy, and authentic Cantonese homemade wonton soup recipe!
+Also, check out these recipes: laksa noodle soup, braised beef ho fun noodle soup, har gow, crispy noodles, siu mai, zongzi, and black sesame soup.

 You May Also Like These Recipes: